VForged/elysium-docs/docs/node-operator/validator-node.md

 ### Options

-You can use the following options with the `node-template` command.
+You can use the following options inside the docker-compose command.

 | Option | Description
 | ------ | -----------